we45/Serverless-Workshop/docs/using-the-labs/README.md

 ## Signing up for the Lab Management System

->You will be a state-of-the-art lab management system for this class.
+>You will be using a state-of-the-art lab management system for this class.
 This works as follows:

 * You will need to sign-up with a special code (given by your instructor) for the Lab [at this link](https://lab.we45.training)